Keziwen/Keziwen.github.io/_pages/about.md

   - /about.html
 ---

-Ziwen Ke is a Ph.D. student in pattern recognition and intelligent system at the Shenzhen Institutes of Advanced Technology (SIAT) of the Chinese Academy of Sciences (CAS), Shenzhen, China (Sept.
-2016 - present).
+Ziwen Ke is currently conducting postdoctor research at Shanghai Jiao Tong University, Shanghai, China.
+He received the Ph.D. degree in pattern recognition and intelligent system from University of Chinese Academy of Sciences, Beijing, China, in 2021.
 He received his bachelor's degree in biomedical engineering from Southern Medical University in 2016.
-His research interests include image reconstruction, dynamic signal processing, and deep learning.
+His research interests include image reconstruction, dynamic signal processing, magnetic resonance imaging and spectroscopy, and deep learning.

 ## Publications
 ### Journal papers